Eastern Color Printing: 1930s

-Eastern executive Max Gaines leaves Eastern Color Printing to work for Dell Comics.
-In 1945, Gaines sells all of his comic book properties to Dell with the exception of two.
+Eastern executive Max Gaines leaves Eastern Color Printing to work for DC Comics.
+In 1945, Gaines sells all of his comic book properties to DC with the exception of two.
 These two titles (Picture Stories from the Bible and Picture Stories from World History) are launched under a new publishing venture in 1946 under the name of EC.
 Although the EC initials stood for both Educational Comics and Entertaining Comics, it has been speculated that the initials were also a tribute to the first comic book company Gaines worked for, Eastern Color [Printing].
 (In 1947, Max Gaines dies in a boating accident, and EC is taken over by his son William M. Gaines, who focused production on crime, horror and science fiction.
 EC was a primary target for Fredric Wertham’s Seduction of the Innocent, and the focus of the senate hearing that followed; the end result was that eventually EC cancelled all of its publications except for Mad.)